 Matt has been practising meditation and Kum Nye as a member of the Dzogchen Beara community since 1998.
 He has completed two years of closed retreat and worked in a variety of roles including Centre Director 2003-2013.

-Matt offers Kum Nye workshops and retreats at Dzogchen Beara and elsewhere in Ireland - currently, in response to Covid-19, the programmes have successfully adapted to an online format.
+Matt offers Kum Nye workshops and retreats at Dzogchen Beara, elsewhere in Ireland and online.

 FEEDBACK FROM THE CLASS